Books

 Cherry Gilchrist has written nearly thirty books since the first one appeared in print in 1981.
 She writes both for children and for adults, chiefly in the field of creative non-fiction, but has also published various stories and poems.
 A number of her books have been translated into other languages, including German, French, Hungarian, Korean and Japanese.

 Cherry’s writing covers a wide spectrum of subjects, and she enjoys writing both for the mainstream market, and for more specialist interests.
 These include Russian culture, alchemy, women’s spirituality, and divination.
 You’ll find a selection of her work below.
-She has also written a number of books for students of English, including a short biography of Princess Diana, which has proved very popular in the Far East!
+She has also written a number of books for students of English, including a short biography of Princess Diana, which has proved enduringly popular in the Far East!

 Many of Cherry’s books are available through her page on Amazon.co.uk.

 Cherry’s writing covers a wide spectrum of subjects, and she enjoys writing both for the mainstream market, and for more specialist interests.
 These include Russian culture, alchemy, women’s spirituality, and divination.
 You’ll find a selection of her work below.
-She has also written a number of books for students of English, including a short biography of Princess Diana, which has proved very popular in the Far East!
+She has also written a number of books for students of English, including a short biography of Princess Diana, which has proved enduringly popular in the Far East!

 Many of Cherry’s books are available through her page on Amazon.co.uk.